Is Nursing Home Neglect Legal?

 - Maintenance of accurate, complete, and accessible clinical records

-The failure to comply with these regulations, while violating federal law, doesn't necessarily result in criminal charges and penalties.
-Instead, they could subject nursing homes to civil penalties such as:
+Failure to comply with these regulations might violate federal law.
+But that doesn't necessarily result in criminal charges and penalties.
+Instead, noncompliance could subject nursing homes to civil penalties such as:

 - Denial of Medicare/Medicaid payments